fuersten/csvsqldb/README.md

 # Usage

 ```
-csvsqldb tool version 0.1.6
+csvsqldb tool version 0.2.0
-©2015-2016 Lars Fürstenberg
+©2015-2020 Lars-Christian Fürstenberg

+Usage: ./csvsqldb [OPTIONS] [files...]

+Positionals:
+  files TEXT ...
+Csv files to process, can use expansion patterns like ~ or *

 Options:
-  --help                    shows this help
+  -h,--help                   Print this help message and exit
-  --version                 shows the version of the program
+  -v,--version                Display program version information and exit
-  -i [ --interactive ]      opens an interactive sql shell
+  -i,--interactive            Opens an interactive sql shell
-  -v [ --verbose ]          output verbose statistics
+  -V,--verbose                Output verbose statistics
-  --show-header-line arg    if set to 'on' outputs a header line
+  --show-header-line TEXT     If set to 'on' outputs a header line
-  -p [ --datbase-path ] arg path to the database
+  -p,--datbase-path TEXT      Path to the database
+  -c,--command-file TEXT Excludes: --sql
-  -c [ --command-file ] arg command file with sql commands to process
+                              Command file with sql commands to process
+  -s,--sql TEXT Excludes: --command-file
-  -s [ --sql ] arg          sql commands to call
+                              Sql commands to call
+  -b,--blocks UINT            Sets the maximum active blocks
-  -m [ --mapping ] arg      mapping from csv file to table
+  -m,--mapping TEXT           Mapping from csv file to table
-  -f [ --files ] arg        csv files to process
+  -f,--files TEXT ...
+Csv files to process, can use expansion patterns like ~ or *
 ```

 ## Example: